28th Annual Arkansas Children’s Award Dinner

 1996 Mike Beebe

-Mike Beebe recognized for his commitment to public service has been an Arkansas elected official since 1982 when he was elected to the Arkansas State Senate.
-In 2002, he was elected Arkansas Attorney General, the position he held up until he was elected Governor of Arkansas in 2007.
-Beebe is a Democrat who while in office has mainly focused on public education reform, healthcare, the state economy, and the environment.
+Mike Beebe recognized for his commitment to public service, was first elected to public office in 1982 in the Arkansas State Senate.
+In 2002, he was elected Arkansas Attorney General, the position he held until he was elected Governor of Arkansas in 2007.
+Beebe is a Democrat who while in office mainly focused on public education reform, healthcare, the state economy, and the environment.